 If the limp isn't severe, monitor your dog at home for 24-48 hours, watching for any worsening symptoms.
 To be safe, schedule an appointment with your vet.
 If the limp doesn't resolve, gets worse, or your dog is whining or yelping, it's time to call your vet or visit an emergency vet.

-Your vet will determine the cause and severity of your dog's pain through a thorough examination, which may include diagnostic tests like blood work, tick testing, or X-rays.
+Your vet will determine the cause and severity of your dog's pain through a thorough examination, which may include diagnostic tests like blood work, tick testing, or X-rays to diagnose the cause of the underlying issue.
 When creating a treatment plan, they will also consider your dog's breed, history, age, and general health.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.